BrennerLab/SIFTER/README.md

                                         families. (using the outputs of
                                         'sifter_run.py'.)

-    sifter_build_sql_database.py        Gathers necessary 'alignment',
-                                        'tree', and 'evidence' files
-                                        needed to run SIFTER for each
+    sifter_build_sql_database.py        build the MySQL database that is needed to run all other scripts.
-                                        query family.
                                         [NOTE: Only use this script if
                                         you don't wish to use the
                                         precomputed SQL database built
                                         based on latest releases of
-                                        Pfam and GOA databases.
+                                        Pfam and GOA databases.]

 ##Requirments: